sebw/blog-old.wains.be/2020/2020-03-10-fix-synology-cloud-sync-unknown-error-occurs.md

 # How to fix the Synology Cloud Sync "Unknown error occurs" non sense

-I sync my data back from my Seafile instance back to my NAS.
+I sync my data from my Seafile instance back to my NAS.
 Well, when it works.

-In the most random fashion, my Synology NAS "Cloud Sync" enjoys to take a break every now and then.
-And it seemed impossible to get it back to sync.
+In the most random fashion, my Synology NAS "Cloud Sync" enjoys to take a break.
+And up until now, it seemed impossible to get it back to sync.

 ![](https://blog.wains.be/images/synologysucks1.png)

 ![](https://blog.wains.be/images/synologysucks2.png)

+You would expect that restarting the app would trigger a resync, but alas, no, it doesn't.
+We're talking about Synology here, right.

-The only option was to unlinking and relinking stuff, which means reconfiguring.
-A massive pain when Cloud Sync fails every two weeks.
+The only option was to unlinking and relinking stuff, which meant reconfiguring.
+A massive pain when Cloud Sync fails every couple of weeks.

 After an hour of digging in the logs, searching the dark corner of the internet, I finally found the solution by one brave man called @mback2k on Github.

 [https://github.com/nextcloud/server/issues/10123#issuecomment-412640597](https://github.com/nextcloud/server/issues/10123#issuecomment-412640597)

 So yeah, there it is.
-When Cloud Sync gets stuck (let's say if Seafile is down for maintenance or something), Cloud Sync will NEVER try to sync again.
+When Cloud Sync gets stuck, Cloud Sync will NEVER try to sync again.

-Procedure:
+Procedure to fix this non sense:

-SSH as root on your NAS.
+- SSH as root on your NAS.

-Then open up the DB for Cloud Sync and update the session_table table:
+- Then open up the DB for Cloud Sync and update the session_table table:

 ```
 root@crappynas:/volume1/@cloudsync/db# sqlite3